-2. Chemicals.
+2. Chemicals:

 The term chemical, when used hereafter, shall apply to pesticides used for the control or prevention of termites, powder-post beetles, wood destroying fungi and other wood destroying organisms.
+The name of the chemical used and the product's EPA Registration number shall be clearly stated on the face of each contract and clearly identified on any and all re-treatment records.
+This requirement shall also apply to Reports of Substandard Termite Treatment when additional chemical applications are required or performed.
 The pesticides are described in Section III C-materials.

-3. Debris and Form Boards.
+3. Debris and Form Boards:

 - (a) All wood including stumps, roots and other cellulose debris which can be caught by a rake, on the surface of the ground, must be removed from underneath the building.
-Large stumps, that are impractical to remove, may be trenched, drilled or rodded and treated provided they are not in contact with or within 5 inches of the buildings substructure timbers. - (b) All unnecessary form boards and grade stakes, must be removed from underneath and around the outside of the building.
+Large stumps, that are impractical to remove, may be trenched, drilled or rodded and treated provided they are not in contact with or within 5 inches of the building's substructure timbers. - (b) All unnecessary form boards and grade stakes, must be removed from underneath and around the outside of the building.
 Grade stakes embedded in the foundation footing which are impractical to remove should be cut off flush with the concrete and treated as per label directions with chemical.

-4. Clearance Under Buildings.
+4. Clearance Under Buildings:

-All soil, which is within 12 inches of bottom edge of floor joists or within 5 inches of subsills, must be removed.
+All soil, which is within 12 inches of bottom edge of floor joists or within 5 inches of sub-sills, must be removed.

-Note: Adequate clearance scuttle holes, 14 inches high and 16 inches wide, must be provided under drop sills, plumbing and air ducts for passage of a large man to make complete inspection under all parts of the building.
+Note: Scuttle holes, 14 inches high and 16 inches wide, must be provided under drop sills, plumbing, air ducts, or any other similar obstructions.
+All areas under the building must be made accessible for complete inspection.

-5. Shelter Tubes.
+5. Shelter Tubes:

-Brush all termite shelter tubes from piers, walls, sills, joists, sub-floors, pipes, and other parts of the understructure.
+Brush all termite shelter tubes from piers, walls, sills, joists, sub-floors, pipes, and other parts of the building.

-- 6. Piers and Stiff-legs. - (a) Stiff-legs or other wood supports must have concrete or metal-capped bases extending at least 4 inches above the ground. - (b) Piers under sills or subsills, if less than 8 inches high, must be concrete or metal-capped. - 7.
-Wood on Concrete Floors.
+6. Piers and Stiff-legs:

+Stiff-legs, wood piers, or other wood supports must have concrete or metal-capped bases extending at least 3 inches above the ground.

+7. Wood on Concrete Floors: